kartevonmorgen/wp-kvm-syndication-toolbox/README.md

 ### Newsletter lists

 As an addition to Noptin, different Lists of Subscribers are also supported and can be enabled in the Settings of the module (KVM Syndication Toolbox -> Newsletter Interface), then lists can be added under (KVM Syndication Toolbox -> Newsletter lists).
 Then they will be automatically added to the Noptin Plugin.

-## Commons Booking Extensions

-Gives Commons Booking the oppertunity to duplicate Timeframes for all the articles.

 2 Dezember 2022, Sjoerd Takken